Close Button

 Sepsis is a life-threatening condition that arises when the body’s response to an infection injures its own tissues and organs, UK Sepsis Trust 2022.

-It can lead to septic shock, which causes profound circulatory, cellular and metabolic deterioration and is associated with a greater risk of mortality.
+It can also lead to septic shock, which causes profound circulatory, cellular and metabolic deterioration and is associated with a greater risk of mortality.

 What are the symptoms of sepsis?